kvikee

 Community Divided: Justice or Terror?

 Reactions in the comments are polarized.
-Some shout: "Finally!
-He was a cartel!"
-Others: "This is a crime scale against a player who gave them millions of gameplay hours."
+Some shout: “Finally!
+He was a cartel!”
+Others: “This is a crime scale against a player who gave them millions of gameplay hours.”
 This split is dangerous.
 On one hand, Path of Exile's economy has always been wild, but that's precisely why it worked.
 The Forbidden Trove constantly stabilized prices, provided liquidity.
 His sudden disappearance could cause hyperinflation on key items.
 On the other, if he truly broke the rules (and such a ban rarely happens without cause), then every player should be equal before the rules.
 But equality in the studio's eyes is a uniform silver bullet: all banned are equal, even if they lose decades of in-game life.
+This is the deeply human side of the debate.

 The story recalls the famous EVE Online incident from 2007, when CCP Games (EVE's creators) wiped billions of ISK (EVE's currency) from players' accounts exploiting a bug.
 Chaos and accusations of overly harsh penalties were there too.
 But CCP then issued a long, detailed post explaining every step.
 GGG's silence is louder.
 Is it unprepared for the scale?
 Or deliberate?
 Maybe they want anger to first target the banned player before they announce an official stance?
 That's a risky strategy.
 In live-service games, trust is the most valuable currency.
 And it's melting away.
+Other cases, such as controversies surrounding Diablo Immortal or communication blunders in World of Warcraft, show that trust issues have long-lasting effects.

 What's Next for Trading?
 Return to Barter?